 That said, a fallen cherry blossom or petal is thought to represent the end of the samurai's fleeting life.
 The samurai or the warriors of feudal Japan who adhered to bushido ("the way of the warrior"), a stringent moral code of respect, honor, and discipline, was the best example of this historical metaphor connected to cherry blossoms.
 They were responsible for upholding these ideals in death and accepting that death was inevitable since, for the samurai, death came far too soon in war.

 In Japanese traditional religions, cherry blossom trees were thought to symbolize the mountain deities who changed into the gods of the rice paddies.
 During this time, the Japanese began on springtime pilgrimages to the mountains to revere the trees before relocating them into settlements.
-They also instill optimism and fresh aspirations at a time when children begin their first day of school year and employees begin their first day of a new job because the blooming season coincides with the start of the Japanese calendar year.
+They also instill optimism and fresh aspirations at a time when children begin their first day of the school year and employees begin their first day of a new job because the blooming season coincides with the start of the Japanese calendar year.
 Future possibilities are as plentiful as cherry blossoms in their prime.
 Sakura has thus traditionally served as a harbinger of the arrival of spring, a season of rebirth and hope.

 Cherry Blossom Festivals in Japan

 Japanese people monitor the progress of the cherry trees' blossoming each year.
-They refer to it as the cherry blossom front or sakura zensen.
+They refer to it as the cherry blossom front or Sakura Zensen.
 The blossoming slowly moves north as the climate gets warmer, and by the beginning of April, it has moved from Okinawa to Kyoto and Tokyo.
 Thousands of people take in the trees during the National Cherry Blossom Festival each spring in each region.
-This is the custom of having a picnic beneath stunning pink and white cherry blossom trees bloom vibrantly.
+This is the custom of having a picnic beneath stunning pink and white cherry blossom trees that bloom vibrantly.
 Cherry blossom festivals and celebrations are held in honor of the cherry blossoms during this period in many places, and as the delicate petals sparkle through the darkness at night, the festivities create an ethereal mood.
-Sakura is customarily grown on castle grounds, and tourists throng to snap photos of the white castle and exquisite cherry trees bloom against the clear blue sky.
+Sakura is customarily grown on castle grounds, and tourists throng to snap photos of the white castle and exquisite cherry trees blooming against the clear blue sky.

 Every April, people congregate beneath the cherry blossom trees for a purpose more than simply flower appreciation.
 A blue plastic sheet is typically used as a mat.
 Everyone removes their shoes and settles into a comfortable chair under the flower.
-Each person brings their own food and beverage to share with the group.
+Each person brings their food and beverage to share with the group.
 They are grabbing the day over tables covered with bento boxes, delicious mochi, and sake-filled glasses.
 They are shedding the past to herald in a bright, promising new year while remembering loved ones who have passed away and reflecting on their own precious lives.

 Different Types of Sakura Trees

 Many people's minds immediately gather up images of the stunning cherry blossom season while discussing Japan.
 Sakura is a lovely, symbolic flower that celebrates the arrival of spring and warmer weather in Japan.
-While the cherry blossoms bloom may appear to be identical to those without any prior sakura expertise, there are really about 200 different varieties of ornamental cherry trees in Japan.
+While the cherry blossoms' bloom may appear identical to those without any prior sakura expertise, Japan has about 200 different varieties of ornamental cherry trees.
 Each has subtle color and shape variations that make it difficult to tell one from the other.
-Here are six different types of cherry blossoms in the different parts of Japan.

 1. Somei Yoshino Cherry Tree